 The interviews were run in German, French or English.
 A total of 562 concepts were captured (see table 1).
 The number of concepts per interviewee varied from 39 to 87 concepts.
 The lowest number of concepts captured is with interviewee number 1.
 This might be the case due to the point that the researcher had to get experience with interviewing and that the researcher tried to group and to link the concepts in the first two interviews.
 By being busy with getting used to the interview situation and grouping and linking, the researcher might have missed some concepts.
-After the peak with 87 concepts captured during interview number four, the number of concepts as an outliner.
-The explanation may be that after having captured too less concepts and in the last interviews, the researcher might then has captured too many concepts and in the last interviews the researcher may have found the appropriate level.
-The low number of concepts in the last interviewee number nine, might be due to the fact that interviewee number nine was recently employed and did not know much about Elbro at the time when the interview was done.
+After the peak with 87 concepts captured during interview number four, the number of concepts captured tendentiously decreased, with interview number six with 80 concepts as an outliner.
+The explanation may be that after having captured too less concepts in the first interviews, the researcher might then has captured too many concepts and in the last interviews the researcher may have found the appropriate level.
+The low number of concepts in the last interview, interview number nine, might be due to the fact that interviewee number nine was recently employed and did not know much about Elbro at the time when the interview was done.